Jwhiles/CV/README.md

 ### JavaScript Engineer - Just Giving
 __March 2017 - Present__

-Creating great user experiences for charities' and their supporters using the best of the modern JavaScript ecosystem.
-As part of a cross functional team I work closely with C# developers and web designers using Agile methodologies to deliver consistent development whilst ensuring end-user satisfaction.
+Creating great user experiences for charities and their supporters using the best of the modern JavaScript ecosystem.
+As part of a cross functional team I work closely with C# developers and web designers using agile methodologies to deliver consistent development whilst ensuring end-user satisfaction.
 Very involved in maintaining a library of reusable code which includes user interface components, a comprehensive style guide, and server side utilities.